Lotto Powerball jackpots after no one claims massive $23m pool

 Now, 39 per cent of sales were purchased online, while 61 per cent of players were still purchasing from stores.

-Potential winners from tonight will be presented with a book offering support and advice – including of who to tell of their win, and options for investing.
+Potential winners from the upcoming Big Wednesday will be presented with a book offering support and advice – including of who to tell of their win, and options for investing.

 2019 Powerball winner statistics